lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 OTBN will stall until the request provides bits.
 Both the `RND` CSR and WSR take their bits from the same cache.
 `RND` CSR reads simply discard the other 192 bits on a read.
-When stalling on an `RND` read, OTBN will unstall on the cycle after `otbn_core` receives WLEN RND data from the EDN.
+When stalling on an `RND` read, OTBN will unstall on the cycle after it receives WLEN RND data from the EDN.

-`URND` provides bits from an LFSR; reads from it never stall.
+`URND` provides bits from an LFSR within OTBN; reads from it never stall.
-The `URND` LFSR is seeded once from the EDN when OTBN starts execution.
+The `URND` LFSR is seeded once from the EDN connected via `edn_urnd` when OTBN starts execution.
 Each new execution of OTBN will reseed the `URND` LFSR.
 The LFSR state is advanced every cycle when OTBN is running.